Scoliosis Home Exercise Program

 5. Plank Exercise

 A plank is a basic stabilizing exercise that activates muscles that support your spine.
 Start by laying on your stomach with your arms bent by your sides.
 Place your elbows directly under your shoulders and place your palms flat on the floor in front of your elbows.
 Your body should be in a straight line from your feet to your head.
 To ensure your spine stays in a neutral position, keep your abs tight and bring your hips level to your shoulders.
 Hold this position for a few seconds.
-Click on the video on the left for instructions on how to properly perform a plank.
+Click on the video for instructions on how to properly perform a plank.